projectsophon/darkforest-local/builders_guide.md

 # Intro

-- The goal of this guide will Dark Forest enthusiasts how to build and deploy their own rounds.
+- This guide will teach Dark Forest enthusiasts how to build and deploy their own rounds.
 - It will also provide a high-level overview of the Dark Forest blockchain application.
-If are new to the Dark Forest codebase, please scan this [document](dapp.md) first.
+If are new to the Dark Forest codebase, please scan the [dapp breakdown document](dapp.md) first.

 ## Why should you run a community round?

 - You can play Dark Forest whenever you want.
-- You can customize the game with your own reward system, user interface, rulesets, and/or physics.
+- You can customize the game with your own reward system, user interface, rulesets, and/or constraints.
 - It’s super fun.

 # Guide Structure